davsec-teaching/ECS160-Winter2025/homework/Homework-1.md

 we will use Google's Gson for that, and a library to parse the command line options.
 We will use Apache Commons's CLI library for that task.

-Java presents a standard API called JDBC (Java Database Connectivity) to communicate with databases.
+If you choose to use Redis database, you can use the [Jedis](https://github.com/redis/jedis) library to interface between Java and Redis.
+If you are using a SQL database, Java presents a standard API called JDBC (Java Database Connectivity) to communicate with databases.
 Feel free to use the Postgres JDBC driver provided [here](https://github.com/pgjdbc/pgjdbc) to store (and load, in future assignments) the records from the PostgreSQL database.

 **Adding library dependencies.**
 Add the dependencies for Gson and commons-cli to `pom.xml`.
 Read the [Maven tutorial](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html).
 Because we are using the IntelliJ IDE, if we click on the `Run` button, the Maven build steps will be automatically performed.
 The snippet from `pom.xml` to add the Gson and Apache Commons libraries are shown here.
-Please add the Postgres JDBC dependency accordingly.
+Please add the Jedis or Postgres JDBC dependency accordingly.

 ````
     <dependencies>